j5onrf/dots/README.md

 *** Why the "Module" approach is better:

-Zero Overhead: In btop screenshot, we see 543 MiB of RAM.
+Zero Overhead: In btop screenshot, we see 648 MiB of RAM.
 A C++ module adds almost zero additional memory because it's just a few lines of machine code added to the main binary.

-The Result: likely see shell process drop from 648 MiB down to something like 30 MiB or 40 MiB.
+The Result: likely see shell process drop to something like 30 MiB or 40 MiB.
 <br><br>

 </p>